joeabrah/pager_themes/uwu_underground/README.md

 Custom theme for WiFi Pineapple Pager (hak5.org)

-*There's still a lot to do, tacking the font colors in each dashboard is next
+*There's still a lot to do, tackling the font colors in each dashboard is next:
+-Give proper credit for art (@winter_wonders and @uwu_underground)
+-Convert song melodies to ringtones?
+-Fix font alignment and colors
+-Change icons and other images
+-Change Recon and pop backgrounds

 *Some AI Slop has been used to help generate this README